sonic-net/SONiC/doc/DHCPv6_relay/DHCPv6-relay-agent-High-Level-Design.md

 # Relay Agent Behavior

-1. DHCPv6 client sends multicast SOLICITE message to ALL\_DHCP\_Relay\_Agents\_and\_Servers.
+1. DHCPv6 client sends multicast SOLICIT message to ALL\_DHCP\_Relay\_Agents\_and\_Servers.
 Message received by relay agent.
   - Relay agent at default uses ALL\_DHCP\_Servers multicast address.
 It may be configured to use unicast addresses, or other addresses selected by the network administrator.
 2. DHCPv6 relay agent constructs a Relay-forward message copies the source address from header of the IP datagram to the peer-address field of the Relay-forward message and received DHCP message into Relay Message option, and relays this Relay-forward message to the DHCPv6 server in RELAY\_FORWARD message
   - DHCPv6 relay agent also places a global or site-scope address with a prefix assigned to the link on which the client should be assigned an address in the link-address field. (will be used by server to determine the link from which the client should be assigned an address)
   - Hop-count in Relay-forward message is set to 0.
   - If Relay Agent were to relay a message from a relay agent, it checks if the hop-count in the message is greater than or equal to HOP\_COUNT\_LIMIT, and discard if so.
 Else, hop\_count is incremented by 1.
 3. DHCPv6 server received the SOLICIT message, refers to the Relay Agent IP and select an IP address to allocate to the DHCPv6 client.
-4. The DHCPv6 server constructs a RELAY-REPLY message that embeds the advertise messages, and sends it to the DHCPv6 relay agent.
+4. The DHCPv6 server constructs a RELAY-REPLY message that embeds the ADVERTISE messages, and sends it to the DHCPv6 relay agent.
+5. DHCPv6 relay agent extracts ADVERTISE message from RELAY-REPLY message and forwards it to the client.
-5. DHCPv6 client receives ADVERTISE message and relays a REQUEST message to the DHCPv6 relay agent.
+6. DHCPv6 client receives ADVERTISE message and relays a REQUEST message to the DHCPv6 relay agent.
-6. DHCPv6 relay agent constructs REQUEST message into a RELAY-FORWARD message, and relays to DHCPv6 server.
+7. DHCPv6 relay agent constructs REQUEST message into a RELAY-FORWARD message, and relays to DHCPv6 server.
-7. DHCPv6 server receives the REQUEST message, and sends a REPLY message to the relay agent.
+8. DHCPv6 server receives the REQUEST message, and sends a REPLY message to the relay agent.
 Server creates a Relay-reply message that includes a Relay Message option containing the the REPLY message and sends it to the relay agent.
-8. DHCPv6 relay agent extracts message and relays the message to the address contained in the peer-address field of the Relay-reply message.
+9. DHCPv6 relay agent extracts message and relays the message to the address contained in the peer-address field of the Relay-reply message.
-9. DHCPv6 client receives the REPLY message that contains the desired IP address.
+10. DHCPv6 client receives the REPLY message that contains the desired IP address.

 ![image](https://user-images.githubusercontent.com/42761586/117859842-5fd13b00-b244-11eb-9297-c2674d128dd9.png)